jbernhard/ebe-osg/README.md

 ### Clone the source

-On the OSG host:  `git clone https://github.com/jbernhard/ebe-osg.git`
+On the OSG host:  `git clone https://github.com/jbernhard/ebe-osg.git`.
+Note that the master branch has an older version of UrQMD.
+If you want the current version, checkout the new\_urqmd branch:  `git checkout --track origin/new_urqmd`.

 ### Edit the submit script